 Running with a Limp

-I don't know what I am doing wrong it's effecting the way I run this year.
-I had high goals for myself but they seem so distant.
+I don't know what I am doing wrong.
+It's impacting the way I run this year.
+I had high goals for myself, but they seem so distant.

 Thank you for your time.Answer by Dominique:

 Thanks for your question about your running injuries and running with a limp.

 I'll break my response down as follows:1.
 Running with an injury

 2. Work out what's going on with the limp